 Tarporley Community Centre Roof & Toilets Projects

-roof replacement project and the refurbishment of the ladies and accessible toilets were planned to start in late June.
+roof replacement project and the refurbishment of the ladies and accessible toilets are now complete and the Community Centre reopened for our regular hirers on August 31st.

 We are grateful to our main grant providers, FCC Communities Foundation - (for full Press Release please click here)